TyraelDLee/SpaceCadetPinballAppleSilicon/README.md

 Compile with CMake.
 Ensure that `CMAKE_OSX_ARCHITECTURES` variable is set for either `x86_64` Apple Intel or `arm64` for Apple Silicon.

-Tested with: macOS Big Sur (Intel) with Xcode 13 & macOS Montery Beta (Apple Silicon) with Xcode 13.
+Tested with: macOS Ventura (Apple Silicon) with Xcode 13.

 ## Plans